 NIMHD Loan Repayment Program (LRP)

 NIMHD participates in NIH's Extramural Loan Repayment Program (LRP), one of two programs established by Congress and designed to recruit and retain highly qualified health professionals into biomedical, behavioral, and clinical research careers.
-These programs provide qualifying applicants financial support for their educational debt due to the escalating costs of advanced education and training.
+These programs invest in early stage investigators with financial supports for their educational debt, so they can continue working on cutting edge research and health discoveries as they pursue becoming an independent NIH investigator.

 The LRP repays up to $50,000 per year of an investigator’s eligible educational debt.
 Typically, loans from college-, graduate-, and doctorate-level education are eligible for repayment.